ATTPC/ATTPCROOTv2/README.md

 ROOT and FairROOT are already installed on the system.
 The modules and their prerequisites just need to be loaded with the commands:
 ```
-module load gnu/gcc/6.4
+module purge
-module load fairroot/18.00
+module load fairroot/18.6.3
 ```

 To install ATTPCROOT checkout the repository from github and then create a folder in the repository to build the code and cd into it.
 From this directory you can call CMake to configure the build.
-Then you can build the source
+Then you can build the source.
+You will need to tell CMake where you installed things besides FairRoot and FairSoft by setting the DCMAKE_PREFIX_PATH:
 ```
 git clone https://github.com/ATTPC/ATTPCROOTv2.git
 cd ATTPCROOTv2
 mkdir build
 cd build
-cmake ../
+cmake -DCMAKE_PREFIX_PATH=/mnt/misc/sw/x86_64/Debian/10/fairroot/18.6.3/ ../
 make -j 4
 ```